PagSeguro App

 By introducing these features in the list of transactions, users would be able to locate faster given payments.
 Later on, we also added sharing and forwarding features.

-* The new experience
+The new experience

-iOS, Android and WindowsPhone guidelines
+iOS, Android, and WindowsPhone native apps

-Based on the insights from my research, I worked on improvements for the app.
-Along with de UI Designer, I created two different new versions of the application: one for iOS and another one for Android.
-They had the exact same features, however, they differed in some interface elements and interactions as we applied the guidelines of each operational system.
+The applications had the exact same features, however, they differed in some interface elements and interactions as we applied the guidelines of each operational system.
 Another factor that demanded some tweaks on the design was the screen sizes of the devices.

 Further iterations